 Related: Fannie Mae Says a 'Modest Recession' Is 'Expected' in Second Half of the Year

-What's the hold-up to raise or suspend the debt ceiling?
+Has a deal been made to raise or suspend the debt ceiling?

-What would happen if the U.S. defaults?
+What would have happened if the U.S. defaulted?

 In March, Moody Analytics chief economist Mark Zandi warned that if the U.S. defaults, it would be "catastrophic" and Americans would likely pay for the default "for generations."

 For example, government workers and businesses with government contracts might not get paid on time, and social security payments could stop.
 In a broader sense, it would also trigger "a loss of consumer and business confidence," said Brookings Institution analysts Wendy Edelberg and Louise Sheiner.

 The default would essentially spark a nationwide economic collapse and induce an "immediate, sharp recession," the Council of Economic Advisors warned in early May.